medusa2112/HealiosHealth/replit.md

-✓ Implemented horizontal scrolling for reviews when "All" filter is selected ✓ Review cards now scroll horizontally with fixed width (320px) for "All" category ✓ Maintained grid layout for specific category filters
+✓ Implemented horizontal scrolling for reviews when "All" filter is selected ✓ Review cards now scroll horizontally with fixed width (320px) for "All" category ✓ Maintained grid layout for specific category filters ✓ Hidden horizontal scroll bar while preserving scroll functionality ✓ Updated "All" filter to show all 9 reviews instead of limiting to 3

 ## Advanced SEO Implementation (January 2025)